The Ultimate Small Business Grants Guide

 Agriculture, Energy and Water, Creative Services and Media, Information Technology and Telecom, Biotechnology/Medial and Chemical, Consumer Products/Personal Services and Retail and Wholesale.
 For example, if you’re a transport startup, you can check out the grants guide here.
 Or, if you’re planning on building your business in the energy sector, you can have a look at the energy Entrepreneurs Fund by clicking here.

 As you see, if you have a perfectly planned business model that shows your road map to success and what you want to achieve clearly and understandably, you are eligible for the new business grants the government or organisations are offering.
 To see the full list of grants given by the UK, check this link.

 How to Get a Startup Small Business Grant?

 Before sitting in front of your laptop to do some research on grants, there are a few things that should be clear to you.
 Which sector are you in?
 Which industry will your startup benefit from?
 What do you need the money for?
 How will you use the money, and how will you measure your success to prove that you have used your grant for the right place?
-After finding a grant you can apply for, make sure to read every detail carefully because there are probably some bottom lines that differentiate each grant.
-You might need to report to the government or the funding owner about your funding, and how the process goes on your side.
-Or you might need to provide documents on using the business funding you received for technologic materials because it is a technology fund.
+After finding a grant, you can apply for, read every detail carefully because there are probably some bottom lines that differentiate each grant.
+You might need to report to the government or the funding owner about your funding and how the process goes on your side.
+Or you might need to provide documents on using the business funding you received for technological materials because it is a technology fund.
 Skipping any points would be a headache for you in the future -you might even be held accountable for fraud!